mkm684/TMP102-driver/README.md

 The src folder contains a UART driver for debugging purposes. the UART driver code is sourced from http://www.rjhcoding.com/avrc-uart.php

-Use the make.sh to compile and upload the library. example command: make.sh COM19
+Use the make.sh to compile and upload your code. example command: make.sh COM19

 main.c is an example use of the driver.

+Disclaimer: This library/driver is only developed for learning purposes.
+            Original driver is availbale at https://github.com/sparkfun/SparkFun_TMP102_Arduino_Library.
+            However, the library is mature and bug free to be used by any TMP102 user.
+            In case of any bugs found.
+I would appreciate reporting them on the Github repo, to be fixed.